huggingface/blog/bridgetower.md

 4. The CPU applies image transformations to augment images
 5. Finally, images are sent to devices (although this is usually not done by the dataloader itself)

-Instead of doing the whole process on CPU and send ready-to-train data on devices, a more efficient workflow would be to send encoded images to devices first and then perform image decoding and augmentations:
+Instead of doing the whole process on CPU and send ready-to-train data to devices, a more efficient workflow would be to send encoded images to devices first and then perform image decoding and augmentations:

 1. Same as before
 2. Same as before